Blog Fitness The Top Benefits And Drawbacks Of Drinking Coffee After Workout

 Coffee before or after workout? – the question that may puzzle everyone who loves both coffee and training.

-You are aware that coffee is known for its ability to promote exercise performance (8).
+You are aware that the caffeine in coffee is known for its ability to promote exercise performance (8).
 Besides, coffee may delay exercise fatigue and improve muscle strength.

-If you’re a workout buff who starts the day with invigorated training then has a cup of coffee after exercising, this will benefit your muscle recovery and fat burning.
+If you’re a workout buff who starts the day with invigorated training then has a cup of coffee after exercising, this may benefit your muscle recovery and fat burning.

 However, there is another scenario to consider.
 For example, you hit the workout before dinner.
-In this case, when you drink coffee after a workout you’re more likely to face disruptive effects on sleep and anxiety.
+In this case, when you drink coffee after a workout you’re more likely to face disruptive effects on sleep.

-The thing is, the caffeine from coffee lasts for 3-5 hours, depending on the individual.
+The thing is, the effects of caffeine from coffee lasts for 3-5 hours, depending on the individual.
 Plus, half of the total caffeine you ingest remains in your body after 5 hours.

-Hence, coffee consumption post-workout may lead to sleeping problems and anxiety.
+Hence, coffee consumption post-workout in the afternoon may lead to sleeping problems.

 In order to avoid these adverse effects on your body, you should drink coffee no less than 6 hours before bedtime (1).

-Another drawback of drinking coffee post-workout is that coffee may elicit anxiety in some people.
-If you already have anxiety you’d better reduce the coffee consumption or switch to green tea.
+Another drawback of drinking coffee post-workout is that caffeine may worsen anxiety in some people.
+If you already have anxiety you may want to reduce the coffee consumption or switch to something with less or no caffeine.

-To sum up, black coffee after a workout may provoke insomnia and anxiety.
-You can eliminate this problem by working out before or after lunchtime or replacing coffee with green tea.
+To sum up, black coffee after a workout in the afternoon or evening may provoke insomnia or worsen anxiety.
+You can avoid this problem by working out before or after lunchtime or replacing coffee with something like green tea.

 Read More: How To Make A Traditional Coffee Truffle (And Other Coffee Recipes)